Bruin-Dev/Intelygenz/README.md

 - Documentation **must** be updated as frecuently as possible.
 It's recomended to annotate every action taken in the development phase, and afterwards, add to the documentation the actions or information considered relevant.
 - Pair programming is strongly reccomended when doing difficult or delicate tasks.
 It is **mandatory** when a new teammate arrives.
 - Solutions of hard problems should be put in common in order to use all the knowledge and points of view of the team.

+# Setting up logs with Papertrail

+[Papertrail](https://papertrailapp.com/) is used as a centralized system of logs, for each microservice a series of predefined searches are used, with the possibility of creating new ones and/or modifying the current ones.
+It is necessary to use the [papertrail-provisioning](ci-utils/papertrail-provisioning) tool for this purpose.

 # METRICS